vishnu-chegondi/web_pilot/README.md

-# web_tester
+# web_pilot

 A simple selenium extension which contains Browser class with methods defining different actions can be performed on the web elements.

 ## Development purpose

-- The goal of web tester is to reduce the code complexities for developing a testing script that should test if your web applications is working fine.
+- The goal of web pilot is to reduce the code complexities for developing a testing script that should test if your web applications is working fine.
 - When ever a developer or designer make a changes to your web application.
 Testing needs to be performed for all the elements of your web.
 - After every change you may need to add or modify a lengthy selenium code.
 - Number of Exceptions are needed to be handled for each action.
-- web_tester handles all those and continous with checking all the elements.
+- web_pilot handles all those and continous with checking all the elements.

 ## Actions Available